Reimagining Tarraleah

 • Is it possible to provide a new boat ramp in the vicinity of the new intake at King William.
 The existing boat ramp is subject to large waves in many wind conditions and is quite dangerous.
 The new intake bay is relatively sheltered by comparison.

-JamesMc asked about 1 year ago
+JamesMc asked over 1 year ago

 Hi James - thanks for the question.
 This is something we could assess, taking into consideration the need for an 'exclusion zone' near the new intake, prevailing weather conditions, accessibility, etc. Our facilities team will undertake an assessment and we will get back to you about the outcome in due course.